Some notes for GPs

 - Ensure the process is understood by all and that fears and concerns are expressed and addressed

-- Sign up by the whole team is critically important for the success delivery of 360
+- Sign up by the whole team is critically important for the successful delivery of 360

 - Clear instructions on how to fill in the feedback forms